Brennan-VanderLaan/pixelheat/readme.md

 Please note that this is an experimental project.
 It's not meant to be taken too seriously – it's a fun exploration of AI possibilities.
 The majority of this project is written by AI, including this Readme.md, which means there will inevitably be some quirks and unexpected behavior.

 ## Future Work
-We are currently working towards expanding the capabilities of PixelHeat, with future updates aiming to include:
+Currently working towards expanding the capabilities of PixelHeat, with future updates aiming to include:
 * Enhanced interactions with multiple AI agents
+* Interact with arbitrary models
 * Advanced local file editing capabilities
 * Automated Git commit and PR review preparation